What is Drip Edge & Why Is It Important On a Roof?

 Different Types of Drip Edge

-Drip edge comes in three main types: L-shaped, T-shaped, and C-shaped.
-The terminology can get a bit confusing, here, because there’s no universal naming convention—so we’ve attached a handy graphic and a description of each type here, along with the most common names they go by:
+Drip edge comes in three main types: L-type, Z-type, T-type, and F-type.
+The terminology can get a bit confusing here because there’s no universal naming convention, so we’ve attached a handy graphic and a description of each type here.

-• L-Shaped Drip Edge (also sometimes called Type C) extends out and then bends downward at a 90-degree angle downward.
+1. L-Type Drip Edge extends out and then bends downward at a 90-degree angle downward.
 It’s suitable for most standard residential homes.

-• T-Shaped Drip Edge (also sometimes called Type D or Z) extends out over the roof edge, but bends downward at a very sharp angle toward the fascia.
+3. T-Type Drip Edge extends out over the roof edge, but bends downward at a very sharp angle toward the fascia.
 This snug fit makes it a great choice for areas with extreme weather or high winds.

 A number of companies across North America offer custom-fabricated drip flashing for unique roofing setups, like heritage architecture or cornice molding.
-This isn’t practical for most homeowners because it’s so expensive and challenging to design—but it can be helpful if your home isn’t a good fit for any of the types above.
+This isn’t practical for most homeowners because it’s so expensive and challenging to design, but it can be helpful if your home isn’t a good fit for other options.

 Drip Edge Materials: Pros & Cons